Tie a Tie

 Before jumping into the steps, a couple of things will save you a lot of frustration.
-First, the wide end of your tie does the work.
-It is the piece you will be wrapping and pulling.
+First, the wide end does the work.
+It is the piece you wrap and pull.
 The narrow end mostly stays put.
 Second, start with the wide end hanging about 12 inches lower than the narrow end on your right side.
 This gives you enough fabric to work with without running out halfway through.

-If you are taller or your tie a tie is shorter, add a couple more inches.
+If you are taller or your tie runs short, add a couple more inches at the start.
 Third, do not pull anything tight until the very last step.
 Keep the loops loose as you build the knot and only snug it up at the end.
 Pulling too early is the number one reason knots end up lumpy.

 The Windsor is the most recognized knot for a reason.
 It produces a wide, symmetrical triangle that looks polished at job interviews, weddings, and formal dinners.
 Spread collar shirts are made for this knot.